fukun07/neural-image-captioning/readme.md

 Attention model needs a larger feature set.
 For one image, ResNet is appplied to 30 regions to get a 30x2048 feature set (we call it **30res**).
 Since the feature files are large, we didn't include them in the **data.zip**.
 Instead we provide separate links to download them.

-- [flickr8k-30res.zip](https://mega.nz/#!dxhgSIyR!DDGmRr-KJguHzqCg15uhAMcBLB_cVNiZXcf2WWF9btE) (1.47G) includes the 30-region ResNet features for Flickr8K.
+- [flickr8k-30res.zip](https://mega.nz/#!dxhgSIyR!DDGmRr-KJguHzqCg15uhAMcBLB_cVNiZXcf2WWF9btE) (1.5G) includes the 30-region ResNet features for Flickr8K.
 Please unzip it and place it under DATA_ROOT/flickr8k/features/.

-- [flickr30k-30res.zip]() includes the 30-region ResNet features for Flickr30K.
+- [flickr30k-30res.zip](https://mega.nz/#!5o5CAJwS!edH97itEWU17XIeTTZqr2EIduhRZCIvTV6ZwQZ_r6Zw) (5.8G) includes the 30-region ResNet features for Flickr30K.
 Please unzip it and place it under DATA_ROOT/flickr30k/features/.

-- [mscoco-30res.zip]() includes the 30-region ResNet features for MSCOCO.
+- [mscoco-30res.zip](https://mega.nz/#!twRBxSIY!FQAHVFoVPVdnS-3CkVL95e4zDEl8WCQPaoUV_aYfj2A) (16.4G) includes the 30-region ResNet features for MSCOCO.
 Please unzip it and place it under DATA_ROOT/mscoco/features/.

+We also provide an alternative source for downloading the data.
+Please refer to [Baidu Pan](http://pan.baidu.com/s/1c1Mtndm) in Chinese.

 #### 2. or extract features by yourself